william-spongberg/COMP30019-Project-2/README.md

 - **Week 3 (21st to 29th October):** Analyze the data and make the necessary changes.

 ### 7. Responsibilities:
-We will divide the responsibilites for working on the evaluation plan accordingly: Three people will be responsible for recruiting participants and collecting data while one person will be analysing the data found.
+We will divide the responsibilities for working on the evaluation plan accordingly: Three people will be responsible for recruiting participants and collecting data while one person will be analysing the data found.
 After analysis, the team will work together to ensure that the game is modified according to the feedback received.